MicrosoftDocs/powerquery-docs/powerquery-docs/error-handling.md

 * **All Errors.HasError**&mdash;displays whether the value from the **Standard Rate** column had an error or not.
 * **All Errors.Value**&mdash;if the value from the **Standard Rate** column had no error, this column will display the value from the **Standard Rate** column.
 For values with errors this field won't be available, and during the expand operation this column will have `null` values.
 * **All Errors.Error**&mdash;if the value from the **Standard Rate** column had an error, this column will display the error record for the value from the **Standard Rate** column.
-For values with no errors this field won't be available, and during the expand operation this column will have `null` values.
+For values with no errors, this field won't be available, and during the expand operation this column will have `null` values.

 ![try Expanded fields](images/me-error-handling-try-record-expanded-columns.png)